jzheaux/katacoda-scenarios/local-authorization/01-run-app.md

 In this first step, you'll start the application and get familiar with the environment.
+This scenario is based off of the application you created in the [Local Authentication with Spring Security scenario](https://katacoda.com/jzheaux/local-authorization).

 ### Starting the Application

-The Spring Boot application is Maven-based, so in the Terminal please start the application with `mvn spring-boot:run`{{execute "Terminal 1"}}.
+The Spring Boot application is Maven-based, so in the Terminal please start the application with `mvn spring-boot:run`{{execute T1}}.

 You should see some output that includes a message similar to